These are the terms and conditions on which we supply products to you, whether these are goods, services or digital content.

 (b) to implement minor technical adjustments and improvements.

-In addition, we may make changes to these terms or the services, but if we do so we will notify you and you may then contact us to end the contract before the changes take effect and receive a refund for any products paid for but not received.
-We will endeavour to notify you as early as possible of any significant changes in the services available under the scheme.
+We may make changes to these Terms of Business or services, but if we do so we will notify you and you may then contact us to end the contract before the changes take effect and receive a refund for any products paid for but not received.
+We will endeavour to notify you as early as possible of any significant changes in the services available.

 We will supply the services to you until either the services are completed or the subscription expires or you end the contract as described in clause 5 or we end the contract by written notice to you as described in 7.